Aquafina-water-bottle/jp-mining-note/docs/docs/tooltipresults.md

     - may be implemented as a separate note in the future (so you can run the script within Anki)
 - also requires node (npx node)

-## General warnings
+## Cache Script Warnings

 - cannot use Anki while running the script (Anki-Connect blocks using Anki, and the script continuously makes calls to Anki-Connect during its lifetime)
 - will take a long time to run!!! this is because Anki-Connect itself is a bit slow when doing mass operations like this

-## How to (first time)
+    - 1000 cards took about 45 minutes for me

+## Prerequisites

-1. open Anki (so that Anki-Connect is running)
+1. Open Anki (so that Anki-Connect is running)
 1. Build the note!
-You might have to refresh the npm dependencies `npm ci`
+You might have to refresh the npm dependencies `npm ci`.

 1. If using runtime options (i.e. colored pitch accent), Use the following CTO:
     ```
     "hardcodedRuntimeOptions": true,
     ```

     - required because runtime options currently cannot be read from Anki.
-    - must also use runtime_options.json(5) if you want any runtime options
+    - must also use `runtime_options.json(5)` file if you want any runtime options

+1. Close your card viewer, so you are not viewing any card when running the script.

+## Test Cache Script - Single Card

-1. Test the script out first, by running it on a single card.
-    For example, take a note ID of any JPMN note (Card browser →  Right click a note →  `Info...`), and use the following:
+1. Test the script out first, by running it on a single card (preferably one with visible word indicators) For example, take a note ID of any JPMN note (Card browser →  Right click a note →  `Info...`), and use the following:
     ```
     node ./src/_js/jpmn_card_cache.js --custom-query="nid:1234567890"